ULEZ Zone

 Londoners receiving certain low-income or disability benefits can apply to the Mayor of London’s £110 million scrappage scheme.
 Eligible applicants could receive a payment to scrap their vehicle, or choose a lower payment plus one or two TfL Annual Bus & Tram passes worth more than the payment alone.

-There are also ULEZ support offers for successful scrappage scheme applicants, as well as offers for all Londoners to take advantage of, whether eligible for a scrappage payment or not.
+There are also ULEZ support offers for successful scrappage scheme applicants, as well as offers for all Londoners to take advantage of.

-To help disabled Londoners and community transport providers prepare for the expansion, the existing ULEZ grace periods (temporary exemptions) have been extended, and new grace periods have been introduced.
+To help disabled Londoners and community transport providers the existing ULEZ grace periods (temporary exemptions) have been extended, and new grace periods have been introduced.

 Auto Pay and Penalty Charge Notice changes